Board and care homes — the smaller, more personal option

 This realization hits differently for everyone.
 For some, it comes after a fall that breaks everything.
 For others, it's the slow accumulation of small failures that suddenly add up to something undeniable.
 A stroke.
 A surgery with complications.
 An infection that won't clear.
 Whatever brought you here, you're now facing a decision that feels enormous and impossible.
 Placing your parent in a care facility isn't what you imagined for either of you.
 It feels like failure.
 It feels like abandonment.
 It feels like your responsibility has shifted in ways you didn't consent to.

-Before we talk about what kinds of facilities exist and how to choose, I want to say this clearly: there is no shame in recognizing that your parent needs more care than you can provide at home.
+There is no shame in recognizing that your parent needs more care than you can provide at home.
 This doesn't make you a bad child.
 It makes you honest.
-And in that honesty, you're often giving your parent something better than what they could have at home, even if it doesn't feel that way.
+And in that honesty, you're often giving your parent something better than what they could have at home, even if it doesn't feel that way right now.

 When Medical Care Becomes Necessary